thunderbird/thundermail-deploy/README.md

 We define certain resources on the Cloudflare platform in a very similar way that we use ACK to build AWS resources.
 We define Cloudflare resources as Kubernetes manifests.
 The [Cloudflare Kubernetes operator](https://github.com/adyanth/cloudflare-operator/tree/main) then reconciles custom Kubernetes resources into Cloudflare resources.
 The operator is installed via [platform-infrastructure](https://github.com/thunderbird/platform-infrastructure/blob/main/argocd/tb-dev/apps/tb-dev-cloudflare-tunnel-operator.yaml).

+### External Secrets

+The `bases/stalwart/secrets.yaml` manifest converts secret data from its origin in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) secrets into [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) via the intermediary [External Secrets Operator](https://external-secrets.io/).
+That operator must be installed on the cluster for this project to work.
+The operator is installed via the [platform-infrastructure repo](https://github.com/thunderbird/platform-infrastructure/blob/main/argocd/tb-dev/apps/external-secrets-operator.yaml).

 ### IAM Roles for Service Accounts (IRSA)

 Stalwart needs to interact with other AWS services via API calls.
 In order to grant granular permission to services, we use Kubernetes `ServiceAccount`s bound to AWS IAM roles using the [IRSA model](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).